 Easter is coming soon.
-Add this easy lucky chicken sewing pattern to your Easter crafts to-do list.
-Instead of giving live chicks in the Easter basket, which kids might not be able to handle well1, why not sew some lucky chickens instead.
-So, get the triangle chicken sewing pattern and sew up a storm now.
+Add this easy triangle chicken sewing pattern to your Easter crafts to-do list.
+Instead of giving live chicks in the Easter basket, which kids might not be able to handle well1, why not sew some lucky chickens instead?
+So, get the fabric chicken sewing pattern and sew up a storm now.

 Lucky Chicken Sewing Pattern

-scroll ⬇️ to get the free printable chicken pattern pattern & tutorial
+scroll ⬇️ to get the free printable chicken pattern & tutorial

-The sew Lucky Chicken pattern is an easy and quick to sew project and it is perfect to sew as an ornament, pincushion, bean bag, potpourri sachet, and paperweight.
+The Lucky Chicken pattern is an easy and quick-to-sew project, and it is perfect to sew as an ornament, pincushion, bean bag, potpourri sachet, and paperweight.
 Besides, you may enlarge the sewing pattern and sew it into a chicken doll or doorstopper (by filling it with sand).

 Depending on your sewing skill, generally, it takes about 15 to 30 minutes to sew a Lucky Chicken Pattern.
 The size is about 3″ x 3″.
 Again, you may resize the downloadable free pattern to make it into other sizes by printing it on a different scale setting.

 Whenever you wish to challenge yourself with a higher level of difficulty in sewing, how about trying to sew a triangle chicken coin purse by adapting the triangle coin purse pattern & tutorial.

 Me and my lucky chickens on the 9th day of Chinese New Year.
 The lucky chicken is guarding the upright-egg (egg balancing) which I did on the official day of Rooster year, it is still standing there on its own.
 It is a blessed Chinese New Year and I hope to share the blessing out to all of you who are reading this.